TaylaRund/FinalProject/README.md

 - Terrain by Eric
 - Fire by Rachel Trail

+You can move throught the scene using classic orbit controls and move the camera using the arrow keys.
+The GUI controls fire variables and shows or hides the terrain shading.

 The project can be run by cloning this repository, and opening FinalProject.html.
 You can also use the link below.

 The final project that runs in a browser is [here](https://taylarund.github.io/FinalProject/).